mitranim/wordplay/readme.md

 screamshot © M

+oment © M

-oment / omentary © M
+omentary © M

 impointent (ironically either a weak argument or a really important one) © LJ